by John Larmer

 Outside of BIE, I appreciated the feedback from Aaron Brengard, principal of Katherine Smith School and member of the BIE National Faculty; Susan Schilling, former BIE board chair; and Bob Pearlman, 21st century learning consultant and long-time PBL advocate.

 BIE’s publications coordinator Theresa Siliezar offered her sound opinions on the booklet’s design and capably managed the process for getting it to readers.
+Our director of marketing, Debbie Woo, had great ideas for the new cover.
 My copyeditor was the mad-skills (should that be hyphenated?)
 Elspeth McHattie.
 Our graphic designer was the creative, hard-working, and patient Eva Silverman of Pushcart Design.

 Props too to the all the BIE National Faculty members and other far-flung fellow travelers who helped by sending quotes from students and parents about the power of PBL.
 Finally, thanks to the teachers whose projects we used as examples in the booklet; we didn’t credit you by name, but your hard work on behalf of your students is much appreciated.